 Students who wish to pursue a career in teaching should complete a BA or BS degree following a three-year plan (Chemistry) or four-year plan.
-After graduating with their BA or BS, students will complete the one-year Anderson University Transition to Teaching (T2T) post-baccalaureate licensure program.
-By obtaining a degree in this discipline, students will have the content expertise required to teach secondary level courses in this field.
-The T2T program will provide students the additional pedagogical training required to become a licensed secondary (5-12) educator.
+After graduation with their BA or BS, students will complete the one-year Anderson University Transition to Teaching (T2T) post-baccalaureate licensure program.
+By obtaining a degree in Chemistry, students will have the content expertise required to teach high school courses in this field.
+The one-year T2T program will provide students the training required to become licensed high school educators.

-CHEM Courses
+CHEM COURSES